Equivalent dose: Units

-The SI unit of measure for equivalent dose is the sievert, defined as one Joule per kg.
-In the United States the roentgen equivalent man (rem), equal to 0.01 sievert, is still in common use, although regulatory and advisory bodies are encouraging transition to sieverts.
+The SI unit of measure for equivalent dose is the sievert, defined as one joule per kg.
+In the United States the roentgen equivalent man (rem), equal to 0.01 sievert, is still in common use, although regulatory and advisory bodies are encouraging transition to sievert.

 Related quantities

 Limitation of equivalent dose calculation

 Equivalent dose HT is used for assessing stochastic health risk due to external radiation fields that penetrate uniformly through the whole body.
 However it needs further corrections when the field is applied only to part(s) of the body, or non-uniformly to measure the overall stochastic health risk to the body.
 To enable this a further dose quantity called effective dose must be used to take into account the varying sensitivity of different organs and tissues to radiation.

 Relationship to committed dose

 Whilst equivalent dose is used for the stochastic effects of external radiation, a similar approach is used for internal, or committed dose.
 The ICRP defines an equivalent dose quantity for individual committed dose, which is used to measure the effect of inhaled or ingested radioactive materials.
 A committed dose from an internal source represents the same effective risk as the same amount of equivalent dose applied uniformly to the whole body from an external source.

 Committed equivalent dose, H T(t) is the time integral of the equivalent dose rate in a particular tissue or organ that will be received by an individual following intake of radioactive material into the body by a Reference Person, where s is the integration time in years.

 This refers specifically to the dose in a specific tissue or organ, in the similar way to external equivalent dose.

 The ICRP states "Radionuclides incorporated in the human body irradiate the tissues over time periods determined by their physical half-life and their biological retention within the body.
 Thus they may give rise to doses to body tissues for many months or years after the intake.
 The need to regulate exposures to radionuclides and the accumulation of radiation dose over extended periods of time has led to the definition of committed dose quantities".